What does marketing automation mean?

 So let's take a closer look at how marketing automation works.

 75% of respondents to an Adestra survey agreed that saving time was the biggest benefit of marketing automation tools.
-An even bigger group—four in five—said they had increased leads, with most also seeing a rise in conversions.
+According to Venture Beat Insights, 80% said they had increased leads, with most of them (77%) also seeing a rise in conversions (sales).
 Those are major benefits for sure, but marketing automation solutions can also:

 - Personalize communications to all your contacts